zaphosting/docs/docs/fivem-qbcore-useful-commands.md

 ---

 # ❗ Commands
-#### This guide lists and explains all commands from your FiveM QBCore server.
+#### This guide lists and explains all useful commands from your FiveM QBCore server.

 ### AdminMenu